mct-ui/html5-boilerplate-TenshInc/README.md

 # Create 2 labo start files
  HTML5 boilerplate
 This is my HTML5 boilerplate.
-I use it to build fast, robust, and adaptable web apps or site
+I use it to build fast, robust, and adaptable web apps or site test 3